nonsignificantp/ecobici-api-wrapper/README.rst

 Description
 ===========

-FastAPI wrapper around Buenos Aires' ecobici API found on the original ecobici status map. **Since 2019 a new system was put in place toghether with a clean fresh API**, however the old API is still in place and running.
+``Ecobici API v1.0 wrapper`` is a fastAPI wrapper around Buenos Aires' ecobici API found on the original ecobici status map. **Since 2019 a new system was put in place together with a clean fresh API**, however the old API is still in place and running.
 The main purpose of this wrapper was to implement a cleaner way of making apy calls and querys mixed with corrected data types in each field.

 Installation
 ============